asmyshlyaev177/react-horizontal-scrolling-menu/README.md

 Can select and scroll to item with `componentRef.scrollTo('item14')`

 ## Gotchas
-* Menu items must have width, so if you use images as elements before image loaded it has width 0.
+* Menu items must have width, if items contains images and images don't loaded yeat it can be problem.
+Generally component will try to determine width of items, if it can't you can assign ref to component and call $ref.setInitial() manually when items have width for sure.

 * Browser must support **requestAnimationFrame** or use polyfill.
+* It can doesn't work in IE, and I don't care, I am not a necrophile.(if you need it you can make PR, I will merge)

 ## About
 My first npm project.
 Sorry for my english.